fengxia41103/myblog/content/thoughts/prototyping.md

     Why do they do that?
 To build a common a vocabulary and to improve communication.
 The result, less error and happier customer.

-4. It removes risks.
+4. <span class="myhighlight">It removes risks</span>.
 Hiccups will be discovered early on in the game; workarounds will be put in place; strategies will be clarified; team knowledge will be shared; and collaboration will be formed and adapted.
 Let's put it this way: if a POC